docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 scripts.
 ```
 ```
 Scripts can be listed directly as menu items that run when you select them.
-See “Installing scripts in the Scripts menu” on page 10.
+See "Installing scripts in the Scripts menu" on page 10.
 ```
 ```
 You can navigate from the menu to any script in your file system and then run the script.
-See “Executing scripts from the Other Scripts menu item” on page 11.
+See "Executing scripts from the Other Scripts menu item" on page 11.
 ```
 ```
 You also can have JavaScript scripts with a .jsx extension start automatically when you launch the application.
-For information, see “Startup scripts (.jsx scripts only)” on page 11.
+For information, see "Startup scripts (.jsx scripts only)" on page 11.
 ```
 #### Installing scripts in the Scripts menu